RACE-Game/race/README.md

 Game requires to be served by a cluster of independent servers that confirm consensus reached in a decentralized way.

-## Randomization
+## Hidden Knowledge

-Race Protocol provides Peer-to-Peer, Server-to-Server, Server-to-Peer cryptographically encrypted randomization and commuinication tools required to build single player or multiplayer hidden knowledge games.
+Race Protocol provides Peer-to-Peer, Server-to-Server, Server-to-Peer cryptographically encrypted randomization and commuinication tools required to build single-player or multi-player hidden knowledge games and apps.

 ## Smart Contract